araobp/sveltekit-ai/README.md

 I'm building a generative AI app at work.
 The code is getting bloated and difficult to maintain.
 So, I'd like to learn a JavaScript framework.
 Svelte seems to be the simplest one, so I'll learn Svelte.

-## Which one is better for me, Svelte or SvelteKit?

-Since development will be done in combination with Flask in my job, Svelte will only be used on the frontend.
-However, SvelteKit includes convenient features such as a router.
-Therefore, I will use SvelteKit.

 ## Apps

 - [My First Svelte App (Gemini)](./gemini)